 Another pollution event that may occur is a fire that may produce offensive or hazardous fumes.
-A fire inside the Transfer Station or FOGO Plan is controlled by staff using fire extinguishers (powder & wet), sprinklers, fire hose reels attached to hydrant pressure or water trucks stored on site until emergency services arrive.
+A small isolated fire inside the Transfer Station or FOGO Plant may be controlled by staff using fire extinguishers (powder & wet), fire hose reels attached to hydrant pressure or water trucks stored on site until emergency services arrive.
 Where smoke or fumes are of unknown nature, the fire will be controlled by NSW Fire and Rescue.